 The way that braces and Invisalign move your teeth will likely lead to some soreness and discomfort following their placement.
 This is completely normal and is no cause for alarm.
 To relieve this pain, feel free to take acetaminophen or other non-aspirin pain relievers while you become acclimated to your new orthodontic appliance.
 A heating pad applied for short periods may also help reduce the discomfort in your jaw.

-In addition, if you find that the braces are causing an abrasion in your mouth, please use a piece of wax (some was included in your kit on the day you got your braces on, but if you can’t find it, you can get some at any supermarket or pharmacy) to create a temporary barrier between the braces and the spot of the abrasion.
+In addition, if you find that the braces are causing an abrasion in your mouth, please use a piece of wax (some were included in your kit on the day you got your braces on, but if you can’t find it, you can get some at any supermarket or pharmacy) to create a temporary barrier between the braces and the spot of the abrasion.

 The wire commonly used with metal and clear ceramic braces is quite sharp and may cause some discomfort if it moves between appointments.
 You can push the wire away from the irritated area using an eraser or cotton swab.

 In some instances, the wire may be under too much pressure to be moved easily.
 It may help to cover the end of it with a small piece of wax or cotton.
 If none of these methods is successful in resolving your discomfort, you can cut off the protruding end of the wire using nail clippers or scissors that have been washed and sterilized with alcohol.